ltruchot/musica-monadica/musicxml-random-generator/README.md

 This is a **WIP** project about generating randomized [MusicXML](https://www.w3.org/2021/06/musicxml40/) score, helping beginners to practice scoped sets of notes.

-For now, params will be in [european solfège](https://en.wikipedia.org/wiki/Solf%C3%A8ge) (aka "Fixed DO",romance-language) notation (do-re-mi-fa-sol in place of C-D-E-F-G).
+For now, params will be in [european solfège notation](https://en.wikipedia.org/wiki/Solf%C3%A8ge) (aka "Fixed DO", or "romance language", do-re-mi-fa-sol-la-si over C-D-E-F-G-A-B).

 And it will be oriented for **cello**.